qinchengpeng/learnGit/readMe.txt

-this is git
+Git is a distributed version control system.
-git is a free software
+Git is free software.